Earn as much as you can, save as much as you can, and give as much as you can. — John Wesley

 But generosity is.

 Are you giving what you want to give?
 If not, what’s keeping you from being able to give?
 Jesus and the authors of the New Testament talk a lot about how generosity is an extension of dancing in the Spirit.

-So considering that generosity is a way of the Spirit and you are indwelled by His Spirit, what keeps you from living generously?
+So, considering that generosity is a fruit of the Spirit who lives in you, what keeps you from living generously?

 - Some of you are afraid there won’t be enough.
 You stick your money in an account and let it sit because fear overshadows trust.

 - Some of you like to spend it on yourselves.
 You don’t mean any harm; but every time you walk into a store, there is something there that has been missing from your life, and it’s time to bring it home.